Bass Fishing Techniques

 To jig it, simply lift your rod tip just a few inches and lower it back down.
 The few inches will cause the spoon to shoot up a couple or so feet in the water before fluttering back down.
 You can vary your lifts from slow to thrusting fast.
 A spoon can also be cast out and reeled back in if you want to swim it.
 Go get jiggy with it!

-Subtle Baits
+Subtle Baits For Bass

-More of the subtle smaller baits such as p-heads, darters and grubs can be fished about the same way as jigs and plastic worms.
+Many of the subtle smaller baits such as p-heads, darters and grubs can be fished about the same way as jigs and plastic worms.
 Since they are smaller and weigh less, lighter tackle should be used.
 Extra light to light spinning tackle should fair just fine.

-Flippin' and Pitchin' Techniques
+Flippin' and Pitchin' Techniques For Bass

-Flippin' is a bass fishing technique used exclusively by many bass anglers all throughout.
 There are many different lures that can be used such as the jig 'n pig, crankbaits, tubes or plastic worms, just to name a few.
-You can flip into pockets, along weed lines or into deep cover.

-To start, hold your flippin' rod out and let out enough line as far as possible without the lure getting in the way or distracting a free motion.
-Pinch the line from the bottom section of the rod and pull as much of it away in a comfortable arms reach.
-Using the motion of the rod, swing the lure and release the pinched line to send the lure forward and towards your intended target.
-Let it sit, twitch it and crank it.
+1. To start, hold your flippin' rod out and let out enough line as far as possible without the lure getting in the way or distracting a free motion.

 Live Bait Fishing Techniques

-Nightcrawlers, crawdads, shad, minnows, mudsuckers and crickets are some of the favorite foods for a bass meal.
-Do you really need to know the bass fishing techniques for live bait?
-Okay.
-A hook, line and sinker and/or bobber.
+All you need is a hook, line and sinker.
 Bait the hook, throw it out there, pop open a cold one, kick back, relax and wait.
 When your pole doubles over and your line starts screaming, bring her in!